hyperledger/fabric/docs/source/build_network.rst

   # we use the -l flag to specify the chaincode language
   # forgoing the -l flag will default to Golang

-  ./byfn.sh -m up -l node
+  ./byfn.sh up -l node

 .. note:: View the `Hyperledger Fabric Shim <https://fabric-shim.github.io/ChaincodeStub.html>`__
           documentation for more info on the node.js chaincode shim APIs.

 Once again, you will be prompted as to whether you wish to continue or abort.
-Respond with a ``y``:
+Respond with a ``y`` or hit the return key:

 .. code:: bash

-  Starting with channel 'mychannel' and CLI timeout of '10000' Continue (y/n)?y proceeding ...
+  Starting with channel 'mychannel' and CLI timeout of '10' Continue?
+[Y/n] proceeding ...
   Creating network "net_byfn" with the default driver Creating peer0.org1.example.com